- How to get started with Loom

 - Loom videos can now easily be stitched together within the product.

-- A lot more updates including quality improvements, tweaks to the Chrome extension, and so on.
+- Many more updates include quality improvements, tweaks to the Chrome extension, and so on.

 Around The Web